Studying magnetic circular vortex dichroism effect for photoionization of Rydberg atoms with vortex photons: Results and Discussions

 The MCVD approaches zero for the case $m_{\gamma }=1$, closely resembling the plane-wave photon scenario (Eq.~\ref{mp0}) where the transition amplitude modulus becomes helicity-independent at tree level and the MCVD is zero.
 Other cases exhibit significant MCVD sensitivity to ${m_l}$, directly reflecting the atomic magnetic moment.
 For $|m_{\gamma}| \geq 2$, the MCVD shows monotonic ${m_l}$-dependence, confirming its effectiveness for Rydberg atom magnetic moment measurements.
 At large ${m_l}$, MCVD asymptotically approaches 1, revealing enhanced chiral asymmetry for states with higher magnetic quantum numbers.
 The $|m_{\gamma}| = 2$ case demonstrates stronger MCVD variations than $|m_{\gamma}| = 3$, making it preferable for analysis.
 While cases with $m_{\gamma}=-1,\,0$ display non-monotonic trends, their high-$m_l$ tails show significant $m_l$ dependence.

-\paragraph{Second Configuration: CRAs With Variable Principal Quantum Numbers} In the second scenario, we investigate circular Rydberg atoms (CRAs) with varying principal quantum numbers $n$ while maintaining other parameters constant.
-With the magnetic quantum number fixed as ${m_l}=n-1$ (considering only ${m_l}\geq 0$), this configuration effectively studies ${m_l}$-dependence.
+\paragraph{Second Configuration: CRAs With Variable Principal Quantum Numbers} {In the first configuration, the shape of the wave function varies with the magnetic quantum number $m_l$.
+In contrast, the second scenario employs CRAs with different principal quantum numbers $n$ to isolate the effect of $m_l$ under a unchanging wave function shape.} With the magnetic quantum number fixed as ${m_l}=n-1$ (considering only ${m_l}\geq 0$), this configuration effectively studies ${m_l}$-dependence.
 Figure \ref{fig:mcd_cra} presents MCVD curves with ${m_l}$ ranging from $10$ to $50$.
 Again, for MCVD which we have defined in Eq.~\ref{mcvd}, we examine vortex photons with TAM quantum number ranging from $0$ to $\pm 3$.

 The $m_{\gamma}=1$ case again shows MCVD approaching zero, demonstrating that vortex photons with TAM matching their helicity ($m_\gamma = {\Lambda_{\gamma}}$) behave similarly to plane-wave photons.
 The $m_{\gamma}=-1$ and $m_{\gamma}=0$ cases exhibit both significant sensitivity to ${m_l}$ and monotonic dependence, confirming their utility for CRA magnetic moment measurements.
 For $|m_{\gamma}|=\pm 2$ and $\pm 3$ cases, MCVD saturation at 1 makes experimental identification challenging.
 This behavior contrasts with the case in the first configuration.